 I.B.
-Program Planning Team

-Annual program planning is intended to be a collaborative process which promotes dialogue and reflection.
+Program Planning Team Annual program planning is intended to be a collaborative process which promotes dialogue and reflection.
 Please identify all individuals who contributed to or shaped the narrative.
 Include names and the title or role of each person.

-Staff who provided data and were resources in completing this program plan were: Tony Brunicardi (Instructional Aide), Kevin Corsiglia (Instructor), Mike Fitzgerald (Instructor), Jan Fosberg (Instructor), Sandra Hatzistratis (Division Assistant), Joe Morello (Dean), Dino Nomicos (Instructor), Justin Piergrossi (Instructor), Gabe Saucedo (Instructor), Amber Steele (Instructor) and a number of Adjunct instructors.

-We have one administrator (dean), two classified (division assistant (.5) and instructional aide (.5)) and 18 faculty who serve the division.
+Narrative Staff who provided data and were resources in completing this program plan were: Tony Brunicardi (Instructional Aide), Kevin Corsiglia (Instructor), Mike Fitzgerald (Instructor), Jan Fosberg (Instructor), Sandra Hatzistratis (Division Assistant), Joe Morello (Dean), Dino Nomicos (Instructor), Justin Piergrossi (Instructor), Gabe Saucedo (Instructor), Amber Steele (Instructor) and a number of Adjunct instructors.
+We have one administrator (dean), two classified (division assistant (.5) and instructional aide (.5)) and 1 faculty who serve the division.
 The dean, instructional aide and division assistant have split responsibilities with part of their time dedicated to the Dance and Athletic programs.
-Of the 18 faculty, 7 are full-time but the majority of those have instructional responsibilities in other programs such as Dance and Athletics.
+Of the 17 faculty, 7 are full-time but the majority of those have instructional responsibilities in other programs such as Dance and Athletics.
 We have lost several part time instructors due to cut backs related to repeatability and the institutional reduction in headcount.
 We have, on average, 15-20 volunteers every semester and usually 2-3 work study students.
 Volunteers tend to be primarily in the Adaptive or Team courses.
-Work study also tended to be in Adaptive but this year, we have no work study students in the Kinesiology program.
+Work study also tended to be in Adaptive but this year, we have no work study students in Adaptive and just one for the entire program.
+Associated Objectives